Tetsu45/Huffman_Code_FPGA/README.md

 The shift_reg module acts as both the data path and control interface for the Huffman decoder.
 It buffers incoming 1–4 bits per clock cycle and coordinates with the FSM to:

- -Append new bits into the buffer (load_bits control) -Remove bits once a valid symbol is decoded (shift_en control) -Maintain real-time count of valid bits (bit_count) -Forward decoded symbols (decodedData) with a valid handshake (tvalid)
+ -Append new bits starting from a MSB position into the buffer (load_bits control) -Remove bits once a valid symbol is decoded (shift_en control) -Maintain real-time count of valid bits (bit_count) -Forward decoded symbols (decodedData) with a valid handshake (tvalid)